-1. Reports don’t have totals
+1. MYOB Essentials reports don’t have totals

 I don’t understand it, but most reports in MYOB Essentials don’t offer a total at the bottom.
 Afterall, who wants a total at the bottom of a sales report, seriously?